6. Crop Production

 |

-is the fraction of crop residues removed from field. |
+is the fraction of crop residues removed from field (unitless). |

 Straw crops

 Straw crops include cereal crops, maize, rice, sunflower, and rapeseed.
-Carbon inputs to soil from straw crops consist of aboveground (Cabove) and belowground residues (Cbelow).
-The aboveground residue biomass (Mabove) is calculated according to Scarlat et al. (2010):
+Carbon inputs to soil from straw crops consist of above ground (Cabove) and belowground residues (Cbelow).
+The above ground residue biomass (Mabove) is calculated according to Scarlat et al. (2010):

 where: